localstack/localstack.github.io/content/blog/2022-07-13-announcing-localstack-v1-general-availability/index.md

 Today, we are excited to announce the general availability of LocalStack 1.0.
 This major release is a significant milestone towards our vision to propel developer productivity - by allowing dev teams to quickly and conveniently develop & test their cloud applications locally and across the CI/CD pipeline.

 At LocalStack, we're working to provide a better way to develop and test your cloud applications.
-Today, LocalStack is redefining cloud development by enabling a highly efficient, fully local development & testing loop and giving developers back control over their environments.
+Our platform is redefining cloud development by enabling a highly efficient, fully local development & testing loop and giving developers back control over their environments.
 With LocalStack 1.0, we mark the first milestone of LocalStack's mission to become the go-to platform for local cloud development.

 LocalStack 1.0 is available with our Docker image, shipped for both our Community and Pro users, as well as all users of our newly introduced Team tier.
 LocalStack's core emulation platform provides emulated cloud APIs, currently primarily focused on AWS cloud.
 It is presently being used by a large and active open source community with over 100K active users worldwide.
 With various features for individual productivity and team collaboration, we provide a comprehensive ecosystem of local AWS services, integrations and tools to make cloud development a breeze.